Learning and Evaluating Representations for Deep One-class Classification

 \cite{oord2018representation,henaff2019data,bachman2019learning,chen2020simple} have shown substantial improvement on contrastive representations evaluated on multi-class classification using very large batch sizes, which results in uniformity.
 However, uniformity~\citep{wang2020understanding} and class collision~\citep{saunshi2019theoretical} can be an issue for one-class classification as discussed in Section~\ref{sec:contrastive_learning}.
 Here we investigate the relations between performance and uniformity, and how we can resolve the issue via batch size, MLP head and distribution-augmented contrastive learning.

-We measure the uniformity via MMD distance~\citep{gretton2012kernel} between the learned representation and samples from uniform distributions on hypersphere.
+We measure the uniformity via MMD distance~\citep{gretton2012kernel} between the learned representation and samples from uniform distributions on hyperspheres.
 Smaller MMD distance implies the distribution of representation is closer to uniform distributions.
 We train models with various batch sizes $\{2^3,\dots, 2^9\}$.
-We report in Figure~\ref{fig:ab_batch_size} the performance over 5 runs on CIFAR-10 validation set.
+We report in Figure~\ref{fig:ab_batch_size} the average and standard deviation over 5 runs on CIFAR-10 validation set.

-\textbf{Distribution Augmentation.~} In Figure~\ref{fig:ab_batch_size_uniformity}, the representations from the projection head $g\circ f$ trained by standard contrastive learning (Contrastive $g\circ f$) are closer to be uniformly distributed when we increase the batch size as proven by~\citet{wang2020understanding}.
+\textbf{Distribution Augmentation.~} In Figure~\ref{fig:ab_batch_size_uniformity}, the representations from the projection head $g\circ f$ trained by standard contrastive learning (Contrastive $g\circ f$) are closer to be uniformly distributed when we increase the batch size as proven by~\cite{wang2020understanding}.
 Therefore, in one-class classification, the nearly uniformly distributed representation from contrastive learning is only slightly better than random guess (50 AUC) as in Figure~\ref{fig:ab_batch_size_clr}.
-In contrast, with distribution augmentations, representations (Contrastive (DA) $g\circ f$) are less uniformly distributed and result in a significant performance gain.
+In contrast, with distribution augmentations, the learned representations (Contrastive (DA) $g\circ f$) are less uniformly distributed and result in a significant performance gain.